modolabs/Kurogo-iOS-old/doc/Guide/theming.rst

   home screen.
 This may be the path to an image.
 * *NavBarTintColor* - the tint color of buttons in the navigation bar (not the color of the bar itself).
+* *NavListSelectionColor* - the background tint color for selected cells in table views.
+If missing, the background will be blue.
 * *PlainSectionheaderBackground* - for plain table views that have section headings, this is the background color of the headings.
 * *PrimaryCellBackground* - background color for primary list navigation items.